Autoimmune hepatitis is a condition in which the patient's own immune systems attacks the liver causing inflammation and liver cell death.

 activities in the setting of normal to marginally elevated alkaline phosphatase and gammaglutamyltranspeptidase activities.
 The patient will sometimes present with jaundice, fever and right upperquadrant pain and occasionally systemic symptoms such as arthralgias (arthritis), myalgias (muscle aches), polyserositits and thrombocytopenia.
 Some patients will present with mild liver dysfunction and have only laboratory abnormalities as their initial presentation.
 Others will present with severe hepatic dysfunction.
 Fatigue is the hallmark of autoimmune hepatitis.

-Autoimmune hepatitis should be suspected in any young patient with hepatitis, especially those without risk
+Autoimmune hepatitis should be suspected in any young patient with hepatitis (elevated liver tests), especially those without risk

 factors for alcoholic, drug, metabolic or viral etiologies.
 Serum protein electrophoresis and testing for